SETBP1 Mutations

 1425

-p.Gln1566Terc.4696C>TSETBP1-HDdon't knowuncertain significanceCLINVAR: VCV001460993.1germlineInvitae: This sequence change creates a premature translational stop signal (p.Gln1566*) in the SETBP1 gene.
+p.Gln1566Terc.4696C>TSETBP1-HDdon't knowuncertain significanceCLINVAR: VCV001460993.1Invitae: This sequence change creates a premature translational stop signal (p.Gln1566*) in the SETBP1 gene.
 While this is not anticipated to result in nonsense mediated decay, it is expected to disrupt the last 31 amino acid(s) of the SETBP1 protein.
 This variant is not present in population databases (ExAC no frequency).
 This variant has not been reported in the literature in individuals affected with SETBP1-related conditions.
 Experimental studies and prediction algorithms are not available or were not evaluated, and the functional significance of this variant is currently unknown.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.1566

-p.Leu960Argc.2879T>GSETBP1-related disorderde novo/not inheritedlikely pathogenicCLINVAR: VCV001065614.2germlineSubmitter: Kasturba Medical College, Manipal, Manipal Academy of Higher Education
+p.Leu960Argc.2879T>GSETBP1-related disordersde novo/not inheritedlikely pathogenicCLINVAR: VCV001065614.2 and same as (Kaur et al 2024)Submitter: Kasturba Medical College, Manipal, Manipal Academy of Higher Education

 Intellectual disability, autosomal dominant 29